cjhnbls/pipelinedb-doc-cn/streams.rst

 .. note:: **old** and **new** tuples must be wrapped in parentheses

 ==================================
-Output streams on sliding windows
+Output Streams on Sliding Windows
 ==================================

 For non-sliding-window continuous views, output streams are simply written to whenever a write to a stream yields a change to the continuous view's result.
 However, since sliding-window continuous views' results are also dependent on time, their output streams are automatically written to as their results change with time.
 That is, sliding-window continuous views' output streams will receive writes even if their input streams are not being written to.